bdougie/Nasa-Picture/README.md

         Changed application to randomize the day in the url sent to Nasa

-        Change the container name to be personalized to github student handle dfsg
+        Change the container name to be personalized to github student handledg dfsg
 Will still need to sanitize some of the file naming, and move this over to GitHub's dockerhub accofdsunt, but this is fully functional.